Purchases made through links may earn us a small commission, at no extra cost to you.

 Apart from being one of the best preserved classical Greek buildings, the Ancient Theatre of Epidaurus has some exceptional acoustics.
 A coin dropped centre stage can be heard, clear as day, all the way from the top row.
 No need for modern microphones!
 It’s believed that the limestone seats help to filter out low-frequency sounds, like talking in the crowd, and amplify the high-frequency sounds coming from the stage.
 The theatre is still used for drama performances during the annual Hellenic Festival.

-If you ever have the opportunity to visit this theatre, I highly recommend it.
+If you ever have the opportunity to visit this theatre, I highly recommend it because it’s one of the top ancient sites in Greece.
 Honestly, this photo doesn’t do it justice.
 I took this picture back in 2007, way before I owned a proper camera and an ultra-wide lens.
 I’d like to go back just to get some more pictures!